aeternity/protocol/specification/channels/README.md

 ## Node configuration

-Aeternity nodes are prepared to service state channels via a JSON-RPC API over WebSocket.
+æternity nodes are prepared to service state channels via a JSON-RPC API over WebSocket.

 The following configuration values control the support for state channels: